outdreamer/build-a-cure-1/docs/tasks/to_do.md

                   but 'improve' and 'increase' are supported core functions and we're trying to standardize the word to a combination or set of these
                 - its clear that enhance has some relationship to both of the other functions, which would be even clearer with a network version of each definition

-                - given the example input context 'enhance process A to produce a byproduct', we can derive that this is about achieving a goal that doesnt have increase connotations, leaving 'improve' as the likely core function to map 'enhance' to for this context
+                - given the example input context 'enhance process A to produce a byproduct', we can derive that this is about achieving a goal that doesnt specifically or exclusively have 'increase' connotations, leaving 'improve' as the likely core function to map 'enhance' to, for this context

                 - you can test the 'improve' definition on the input objects 'process A' and if it moves in the direction of the other object 'byproduct', it's a better candidate for the standardized function
                   - does 'improving' the objects in the original context have the same output as 'enhancing them'? which types of improvement produce an enhancing effect?
                   - is there a way to improve some attribute of the objects in a way that doesnt improve the object enhanced in the original context?